 Qualification and approval amounts are not the same.
 Many lenders will tell you that you are pre-qualified for a specific amount based on little information that you provide.
 Read about the difference here.

-However, once they have access to your accounts, pay history, etc. they can give you a more accurate number on what you are pre-approved for.
+However, once they have access to your accounts, payment history, etc. they can give you a more accurate number on what you are pre-approved for.

 In our case, our lender had an underwriter’s commitment process which is being fully approved for the loan upfront.
 This gave us our approval amount and a commitment to lend us the funds from the beginning.
 Therefore, there was no guessing or looking at homes out of our price range or questions of whether the loan would fall through.